brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ##       temp      atemp        hum  windspeed
     ##  63.317230  64.343265   1.888988   1.197228

-Since atemp has the highest co-variances, we will remove it.
+Having returned the correlation it is clear that atemp and temp has the highest co-variances.
+This makes sense as atemp, is temp adjusted for forcasting mistakes.
+It is worth to note that while we can see that two things are essentially the same, VIF can garentee our assumptions with quantitative results.

 ``` r
 day <- select(day,  c(- atemp, - cnt ))